bclinkinbeard/bclinkinbeard.github.com/blog-src/posts/mocking_env_browserify.md

 	description: "Mocking environment dependencies with Browserify" }

-Developer veteran and TDD afficianado [Todd Anderson](http://custardbelly.com/) recently remarked on Twitter that one of the things that keeps him using RequireJS is the ability to simulate/mock environment variables.
-Being the CommonJS/Browserify ~~zealot~~ fan that I am, I decided to confirm that the same could be done using Browserify.
+Developer veteran and TDD aficianado [Todd Anderson](http://custardbelly.com/) recently remarked on Twitter that one of the things that keeps him using RequireJS is the ability to simulate/mock environment variables.
+Being the CommonJS/Browserify ~~zealot~~ fan that I am, I decided to confirm that the same could be done using my toolset of choice.

 ## Accessing and mocking environment variables